Title 16: Education

 (12) "School year" means the year beginning July 1 and ending the next June 30.

-(13) "Superintendent" means the superintendent of schools elected as the chief executive officer of a school district or a supervisory union.
+(13) "Superintendent" means the chief executive officer of a supervisory union and each school board within it.

-(14) "Department of education" means the commissioner, and the staff necessary to carry out the functions of the department.
+(14) "Agency of Education" means the Secretary and staff necessary to carry out the functions of the Agency.

 (17) "Adult education and literacy" means a program of public education adapted to the needs of persons who are beyond compulsory school age, and who have not completed high school education.

-(19) "Recognized independent school" for any school year means an independent school which meets the requirements for recognized independent schools in section 166 of this title and which is not a home study program.
+(19) "Recognized independent school" for any school year means an independent school that meets the requirements for recognized independent schools in section 166 of this title and that is not a home study program.

-(20) "Approved independent school" means an independent school which is approved under section 166 of this title.
+(20) "Approved independent school" means an independent school that is approved under section 166 of this title.

-(21) "Home study program" means an educational program offered through home study which provides a minimum course of study and which is offered to not more than:
+(21) "Home study program" means an educational program offered through home study that provides a minimum course of study and that is offered to not more than: